 Well, it took a few months, but we've finally been given a UK date.
 On June 20, 2020, the band will be playing Stadium MK in Milton Keynes.
 Tickets go on sale at the Kerrang!
 Ticket Store from 9 a.m. on Jan.
 24, 2020.

 When My Chemical Romance broke up (stop it, you're crying), frontman Gerard Way wrote one of the saddest (and long) letters you'll ever read.
 One which he signed off with:

 "My Chemical Romance is done.
 But it can never die.
 It is alive in me, in the guys, and it is alive inside all of you.
 I always knew that, and I think you did too.Because it is not a band — it is an idea."

 Way's writing prowess isn't solely for writing super wordy letters but also for being the mind behind the enormously successful graphic novels on which Netflix show The Umbrella Academy is based on.

 He spoke to NME, explaining that the team work, love, and respect between the members of the Umbrella Academy was definitely inspired by his time in the band:

 "I can see the guys from the band in each of the characters.
 And people I met on the road too.
 And there's a lot of stuff in there about fame as well.
 A lot of that was my way of processing the experience My Chemical Romance had if I'm being totally honest."

-All fingers, toes, and black eyeliner pencils crossed for more news from the boys.
+All fingers, toes, and black eyeliner pencils crossed an announcement of even more UK dates,

 This article was originally published on